 - First we need to open Windows Firewall, this can be done a few ways.
 My favourite method is to simply hit the Windows key to open start, then start typing firewall.
 As shown below Windows Firewall with Advanced Security should show, click this.

 Alternatively you can simply type ‘firewall’ and press enter in PowerShell to open the basic firewall interface, then click “Advanced settings” on the left hand side – this will open the same interface listed in the start menu.

 - From the Windows Firewall with Advanced Security window that opens up, select Inbound Rules from the menu on the left.

 - From the rules listed under Inbound Rules, select “File and printer Sharing (Echo Request – ICMPv4-In)” and enable the rule.

-Note that this will only allow IPv4 requests in, if you need IPv6 then you will want to enable the “File and Printer Sharing (Echo Request – ICMPv6-In)” rule.
+Note that this will only allow IPv4 requests in, if you need IPv6 then you will want to enable the “File and Printer Sharing (Echo Request – ICMPv6-In)” rule, listed just below.

 - Once enabled the server should now respond to ping requests.
-From my desktop I begun to ping my Windows Server 2016 virtual machine at 192.168.1.13 before enabling the rule.
-You can see the first request timed out.
-I then enabled the rule while the ping was running and the following requests succeeded, confirming that this is working as expected.
+From my desktop I begun to ping my Windows Server 2019 virtual machine at 192.168.75.133 before enabling the rule, and then again after enabling it.
+You can see below that the first requests timed out, as inbound ICMP requests were disabled by default in Windows Server 2019.
+After enabling the ICMP rule, the ping requests succeed, confirming that this is working as expected.

 By Default Windows Firewall prevents ICMP echo requests, this results in the server not responding to ping.
-By enabling this firewall rule we have enabled ping, which can help us with network troubleshooting.
+By enabling this firewall rule we have enabled ping in Windows Server 2019, which can help us with network troubleshooting.